akazer2/svsLib/README.md

 the user and at a user defined zoom level.
   *There is no overlap between the tiles.
   *Each tile is written to a directory in tiff format.
-  *The extraction of each tile is done by called the extract_region function.
+  *The extraction of each tile is done by calling the extract_region function.

 4.```partition_overlap(std::string filename, openslide t*osr, int x, int y, int w, int h, int ow, int oh, int level)```